Skunkworks

 DDO19

-This was the very last Dutton (1988) prior to selling off the manufacturing rights (but not the registered name DUTTON) to other car companies.
-Although a full size mock-up, based on the well proven S4 Phaeton space frame, was produced from the wall drawings in background of photo it was never finished and consequentially never went into production and was eventually deliberately destroyed in 1990.
+This was the very last Dutton (1988) prior to selling off the manufacturing rights, we still own (since 1982) the registered Trade Mark DUTTON.
+Although a full size mock-up based on the well proven S4 Phaeton space frame was produced from the wall drawings in background of photo it was never finished and consequentially never went into production and was eventually deliberately destroyed in 1990.

 ———